-Today I’ll show you all the possible ways to separate frozen chicken, plus some great tips to prevent sticking chicken together while freezing.
+Today I’ll show you all the possible ways of separating your frozen chicken, plus some great tips to prevent sticking chicken together while freezing.
 Let’s first get the methods.

-How to Separate Frozen Chicken – Four Ways to Separate Frozen Chicken
+Four Ways on How to Separate Frozen Chicken – Let’s Do It

 Separate Using Cold Water

 Are you looking for a method to separate the frozen chicken in a short time?
 Then the best option for thawing chicken is using cold water.

 Step-1: Remove the stacked chicken from its frozen packaging.
 Hold it under the tap of cold running water.
 If you are separating a large massive batch of chicken, use a blocked sink and let the tap run cold water over the chicken.

 Step-2: Wait for 5-10 minutes until the ice between the chicken pieces won’t melt.
 Luckily, this ice will melt relatively faster than the chicken is thawed.

 Step-3: Take a butter knife and check whether you can penetrate the knife between the chicken pieces.
 Turn the butter knife.

 Make sure you’re not getting injured by the knife.
 It is wise to put rubber gloves on your hand to hold the cold chicken firmly.
 If the chicken pieces become apart from each other, you don’t need to run more cold water.

 Step-4: After separating the chicken pieces, take the amount you need, and you can refreeze back the remaining slices.